erjank/teaching/why.md

 > take over the world, because you're going to have to one day whether
 > you like it or not.
 >
 > My parents are in their seventies.
-They don't run the world any more;
+They don't run the world any
-> it's people my age who pass laws, set interest rates, and make
+> more: it's people my age who pass laws, set interest rates, and make
 > life-and-death decisions in hospitals.
-As scary as it may be, *we've*
+As scary as it is, *we* have
 > become the grownups.
 >
 > Twenty years from now, though, we'll be heading for retirement and
-> *you* will be in charge, because there won't be anyone else to do it.
-> That may sound like a long time when you're nineteen, but let me tell
+> *you* will be in charge.
+That may sound like a long time when
-> you, take three breaths and it's gone.
-That's why we give you problems
+> you're nineteen, but take three breaths and it's gone.
-> whose answers can't be cribbed from last year's notes.
 That's why we
+> give you problems whose answers can't be cribbed from last year's
-> put you in situations where you have to figure out what needs to be
+> notes.
+That's why we put you in situations where you have to figure
-> done right now, what can be left for later, and what you can simply
+> out what needs to be done right now, what can be left for later, and
-> ignore.
-It's because if you don't start learning how to do these
+> what you can simply ignore.
+It's because if you don't learn how to
-> things now, you won't be ready to do them when you have to.
+> do these things now, you won't be ready to do them when you have to.

-But this isn't the whole story.
-I don't want my students to make the world a better place so that I can retire in comfort.
-I want them to make it a better place because it's the greatest adventure of our time.
+It's all true, but isn't the whole story.
+I don't want people to make the world a better place so that I can retire in comfort.
+I want them to do it because it's the greatest adventure of our time.
 A hundred and fifty years ago, most societies still practiced slavery.
 A hundred years ago, when my grandmother was young, she [wasn't legally a person][famous5] in Canada.
 Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could–and did–order electroshock therapy to "cure" homosexuals.
 Yes, there's still a lot wrong with the world, but look at how many more choices we have than our grandparents did.
 Look at how many more things we can know, and be, and enjoy.

 This didn't happen by chance.
 It happened because millions of people made millions of little decisions, the sum of which was a better